MicrosoftDocs/defender-docs/defender-office-365/threat-explorer-threat-hunting.md

      - The blocked sender email address.
      - The blocked sender domain.
      - The blocked URL.
+     - The blocked attachment.
    - **Expires on**: Values exist only for allow or block entries in the Tenant/Allow Block List.
 For example:
      - **Never expire** for block entries.
      - The expiration date for allow or block entries.
    - **Scope**: Typically, this value is **MDO**.
+At this stage, you can also undo some action if you want.
+For example - If you only want to block the Tenant level without submitting.
+You can do that in this stage.

    When you're finished on the **Choose target entities** page, select **Next**.